-Since being founded in 2014, the Festival has featured a range of local new acts (such as Tapley & Stocker and Toby de Kretser), popular Dorset bands (such as Howling at the Moon), mainstream acts with links to the major festivals including Glastonbury (such as Lionstar and Eyes For Gertrude) and artists who have performed with global superstars like Adele (such as Neil Cowley) and the Rolling Stones (Jack Daniels).
+Since being founded in 2014, the Festival has featured a range of local new acts (such as Tapley & Stocker), popular Dorset bands (such as Howling at the Moon), mainstream acts with links to the major festivals including Glastonbury (such as Lionstar and Eyes For Gertrude) and artists who have performed with global superstars like Adele (such as Neil Cowley) and the Rolling Stones (Ben Waters).

-The gates open at 6pm on Friday and midday on Saturday, with the music playing late into the night in a natural ampitheatre that ensures everyone gets a great view of the acts and the sound carries beautifully
+The gates open at 4pm on Friday and midday on Saturday, with the music playing late into the night in a natural ampitheatre that ensures everyone gets a great view of the acts and the sound carries beautifully.

 This is a great day out for all the family with a wide range of food and drink to suit all tastes, stalls to explore and plenty of parking.
-Included in the ticket price there is also childrens entertainment provided throughout the day from Jamie Jigsaw and (if you're brave enough) Bugfest, amongst others.
+Included in the ticket price there is also childrens entertainment provided throughout the day.

 St Martin's - Cheselbourne